NEW ENTRANTS @ LINTON CAMP SCHOOL

-Then they come back in and have 10 minutes eating time together as a class.
+Then they come back in and have 15 minutes to eat their lunch, together as a class.

-Lunchtime is from 12:30 pm to 1:10 pm.
-Children go and play for 40 minutes.
-They then come back in and have eating time together as a class for 20 minutes.
+Then they come back in and have eating time together as a class for 10 minutes.

 The lunch menu is displayed and advertised ahead of time so you can see what your child is being offered and you can send more food if you feel your child will not eat what is provided.